The All River Species Act 2021

 An audio-visual response

-Combining our river spirits, selected GPT2 generated text and river audio collected in collaboration with algorithms and manipulated by our team we created an audio-visual response.
+Combining river spirits, AI generated text and audio collected in collaboration with algorithms and manipulated by our team we created an audio-visual response.
 You can view the video below.

 Build a better relationship and connect with your local river.
 Download the field trip kit here.